Szpilona/GACD_Project/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Prepares a second, independent tidy data set with the average of each variable for each activity and each subject.

-The above described functionality is provided via a set of functions:
+The above described functionality is provided via a set of functions (described in the order of their usage):

 1. `prepareFiles` - downloads and extracts the data set in the working directory (if needed).
-2. `readMergeData` - reads the features, class labels, and subjects files for train and test data sets; merges the train and test data sets keeping the original files structure (separate files for features, class labels, and subjects).
+2. `readMergeData` - reads the features, class labels, and subjects files for train and test data sets; merges the train and test data sets keeping the original files structure (separate files for features, class labels, and subjects); it returns a 3-elements list - for features, class labels, and subjects data - containing 10299 observations each.
-3. `extractMeanSdData` - extracts mean and standard deviation measurements.
+3. `extractMeanSdData` - extracts mean and standard deviation measurements; it reduces the number of features from 561 to 66.
 4. `nameActivities` - replaces class labels codes with their names.
-5. `bindData` - binds features, class labels, and subjects data together to create 1 dataset;
+5. `bindData` - binds features, class labels, and subjects data together to create 1 dataset containing 10299 observations across 68 variables (33 for mean measurements, 33 for standard deviation measuremens, 1 for activity label, and 1 for subject identifier);
 6. `cleanData()` - the main function combining all the previously described functions to create tidy dataset; it returns the dataset as described in points 1-4; it also creates and saves in the working directory the dataset described in point 5.

 The script requires `plyr` package to be installed.